 DN occur either sporadically or in the context of the familial DN syndrome: Kindreds with familial multiple DN and melanomas (formerly FAMMM, or B-K mole syndrome).

-Synonyms: atypical melanocytic nevus.
+Synonym: atypical melanocytic nevus.

 AGE OF ONSET Children and adults.